macktastick/theta-hackathon-entry-2024/Writerside/topics/How-We-Built-It.md

 ### Verification

-Generally speaking, players are limited to using only NFTs they own to play WWZ.
+Generally speaking, players are limited to NFTs they own when playing WWZ.
 However, players do not *need* to connect a wallet to WWZ to play.

 > We follow the principle of least privilege (PoLP)